iamnone6512/iamnone6512.github.io/week14jul21/anchor_repayments.md

 * Repay Amount (Partial or Full)
 * Withdraw Collateral (Partial or Full)

-We look in detailed how we have decoded the transactions to arrive at these numbers,
+We look in detail how we have decoded the transactions to arrive at these numbers,

 ##### Deposit & Withdraw Collaterals